Investing in the Future of Every Single New Yorker: Providing our Older Residents with Safety, Comfort, and Security

 By growing these programs or replicating them throughout the city, housing can become affordable for New Yorkers of all ages and all incomes.
 In order to do this, we are committed to the following:

-- Establish SCRIE/DRIE as an opt-out program rather than an opt-in program for all eligible renters who live in rent-regulated units.
+- Establishing SCRIE/DRIE as an opt-out program rather than an opt-in program for all eligible renters who live in rent-regulated units;

-- Cap rents for SCRIE/DRIE beneficiaries at 33% of their income.
+- Capping rents for SCRIE/DRIE beneficiaries at 33% of their income;

-- Expand SCRIE/DRIE eligibility requirements to include income-qualified renters in market-rate housing.
+- Expanding SCRIE/DRIE eligibility requirements to include income-qualified renters in market-rate housing;

-- Incentivize developers to create multigenerational affordable housing sites
+- Incentivizing developers to create multigenerational affordable housing sites; and

-- Increase the amount of aid for summer utility bills
+- Increasing the amount of aid for summer utility bills.

 Partner with local developers, contractors, property managers, and allied health care professionals to make new and existing buildings easy to access and navigate